isc-projects/stork/doc/user/usage.rst

 - statistics about DHCP

 The Service Status section in the DHCP panel lists all monitored DHCP servers.
-The information shown includes the hostname, the application version, the app name, the daemon running on the host, its communication status, the average number of ACKs sent by the daemon over the previous 15 minutes and 24 hours, its High Availability (HA) state, whether an HA failure has been detected, and the host's running uptime.
+The information shown includes the hostname, the version, the daemon name, the daemon running on the host, its communication status, the average number of ACKs sent by the daemon over the previous 15 minutes and 24 hours, its High Availability (HA) state, whether an HA failure has been detected, and the host's running uptime.